splunk/qbec/site/content/userguide/usage/commands.md

-  delete      delete one or more components from a Kubernetes cluster diff        diff one or more components against objects in a Kubernetes cluster env         environment lists and details help        Help about any command init        initialize a qbec app param       parameter lists and diffs
+  delete      delete one or more components from a Kubernetes cluster diff        diff one or more components against objects in a Kubernetes cluster env         environment lists and details eval        evaluate the supplied file optionally under a qbec environment help        Help about any command init        initialize a qbec app param       parameter lists and diffs